 The train to the clouds is one of the highest tourist trains in the world.
 Are you going to miss it?

-Travel on the Train to the clouds.
-Salta
+Travel on the Train to the Clouds, Salta

-To reach the train station of San Antonio de los Cobres are made a few stops.
-First we visit the old steam locomotive, we see some locations such as Campo Quijano and Gobernador Solá.
+We made a few stops to reach the train station of San Antonio de Los Cobres.
+First, we visited the old steam locomotive, where we saw some attractions such as Campo Quijano and Gobernador Solá.

 There is a school that has 154 students and is very oriented to tourism.
-It is a very nice place, where the hospitality of the people is amazing.
+It is a very nice place where the people’s hospitality is amazing.

-If you want to share the life of the hill, there is a community tourism venture that you may be interested in, it is called Thuru Yacu.
+If you want to share the life of the hill, there is a community tourism venture here that you may be interested in; it is called Thuru Yacu.